HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/cleanup_wcm.md

 To determine which JCR nodes are versions, refer to the following queries:
-- To find the nodes per workspace: SELECT COUNT(1) AS NODE_COUNT, WSID FROM <schema>.ICMUTSWIDE0 WHERE WSID > 0 GROUP BY WSID SELECT COUNT(1) AS NODE_COUNT, WSID FROM <schema>.ICMUTSWIDE0 WHERE WSID > 0 GROUP BY WSID
+- To find the nodes per workspace: SELECT COUNT(1) AS NODE_COUNT, WSID FROM <schema>.ICMUTSWIDE0 WHERE WSID > 0 GROUP BY WSID
 - To find the workspaces: SELECT WSID,WSNAME FROM JCR.ICMSTJCRWS WHERE WSID > 0 ORDER BY WSID
-SELECT WSID,WSNAME FROM JCR.ICMSTJCRWS WHERE WSID > 0 ORDER BY WSID

 The nodes in jcr:versioning and any _v workspace for virtual portals represent the version nodes.